-A standing trustee's accounting records must be automated and contain the following:
+A standing trustee must maintain the following accounting records:

 - a.
-General Ledger a detailed record of deposits and expenditures of the standing trustee's trust and expense accounts broken down by category. - b.
-Cash Receipts Journal list of all funds received including funds from or on behalf of debtors and funds from creditors. - c.
-Cash Disbursements Journal list of all disbursements from the trust accounts. - Individual Case Cash Receipts and Disbursements Ledgers listing of receipts and disbursements in each individual debtor's account. - e.
-Fixed Asset Register (Inventory) a subsidiary account listing all items of property which exceed \$500 in cost and have a useful life of at least one year.
+General Ledger the central detailed record of the trustee's business accounts.
+The general ledger contains the accounts that make up the entity's financial statements.
+Separate accounts exist for individual assets, liabilities, fund balance, revenue, and expenses. - b.
+Subsidiary ledger a group of related accounts that total to the amount of a control account.
+Example: the control account would be "funds on hand".
+The subsidiary account will be an individual debtor account.
+The total of all individual debtor accounts will agree to the total "funds on hand" (control account). - c.
+Cash Receipts Journal list of all funds received including funds from or on behalf of debtors and funds from creditors. - d.
+Cash Disbursements Journal list of all disbursements from the trust accounts. - e.
+Individual Case Cash Receipts and Disbursements Ledgers listing of receipts and disbursements in each individual debtor's account. - f.
+Fixed Asset Register (Inventory) a subsidiary account listing all items of property which exceed \$500 in cost and have a useful life of more than one year.
 Upon disposition of assets, the standing trustee must delete items from the register and identify their disposition.
-All assets must be listed with a unique serial number or an identification number.
-The standing trustee must submit a copy of the Fixed Asset Register to the United States Trustee as of the end of each fiscal year with the Annual Report.
+All assets must be listed and identified.
+The standing trustee must submit a copy of the Fixed Asset Register to the United States a.
+Final Reports

+Trustee as of the end of each fiscal year with the Annual Report.